 Sectigo does not offer certificate modification.
-Instead, Sectigo will revoke the old certificate and issue a new certificate as a replacement.
+Instead, Sectigo will issue a new Certificate and may revoke the old Certificate.

 4.9.
 Certificate revocation and suspension

 Revocation of a certificate is to permanently end the operational period of the certificate prior to reaching the end of its stated validity period.
 In other words, upon revocation of a certificate, the operational period of that certificate is immediately considered terminated.
 The serial number of the revoked certificate will be placed within the CRL and remains on the CRL as indicated in section 4.9.7.
 Sectigo informs certificate subject or subscribers of the change of status of the certificate.